 If you’re exploring Bonfire’s Instagram or Pinterest pages, collect a handful of completed t-shirt designs that catch your eye.
 Next, take some notes on the specific visual elements that drew you in or work especially well in each design.
 These might include:

-By working closely on this handful of design concepts, you can combine all of the best elements and remove what doesn’t work.
+By working closely with a handful of design concepts, you can combine all of the best elements and remove what doesn’t work.
 This should leave you with a carefully designed, actionable concept for your t-shirts.

 Just make sure each initial concept is distinctly different enough from the others so that you can more accurately determine any major changes to make to your design.